ryanmio/LittleFallsVA/README.md

 - **CRM Integration**: The site features a newsletter signup for updates on the renaming movement, upcoming events, and ways to contribute.
 Signups and petition signatures are processed through Netlify to a custom-built CRM.

-- **Get Involved Page**: The Get Involved page is a hub for community action, featuring an interactive map that allows supporters to add a pin marking their location, visually showcasing the breadth and reach of the movement's support.
+- **Interactive Features**: The Get Involved page is a hub for community action, featuring an interactive map that allows supporters to add a pin marking their location, visually showcasing the breadth and reach of the movement's support.

 ## Movement Map
 ### Movement Map Key Features